 Department of Medical Physics, Graduate School of Nuclear and Allied Sciences, University of Ghana, Accra, Ghana

-Radiation Protection Institute, Ghana Atomic Energy Commission and Department of Medical Physics, University of Ghana.
+Radiation Protection Institute, Ghana Atomic Energy Commission, Accra, Ghana

 Introduction: The study aimed to assess absorbed and effective doses in organs through computed tomography (CT) examinations using automatic exposure control (AEC) and fixed tube current (FTC) techniques.

 Material and Methods: Scanning parameters were obtained for routine adult CT examinations and used to estimate the organ absorbed and effective doses using CT-Expo software.
 The estimated effective doses were based on International Commission on Radiological Protection publication 103 recommendations.